 “Well we are thankful, Earther.
 Future glanced sideways at Present as he said it.
 “What is your name?”

 “I am Sir Andy Crowley, Green Knight of Gaia!
-Very recently anointed such and quite minty fresh!”
+Very recently anointed such and feeling quite minty fresh really!”

 “We take your leave now.
 I imagine our parting into three may not be something you wish to bear witness to.”